- Liza’s varied career has encompassed music, comedy and theatre.

 Q What are your desert island discs and your one luxury item?

 I find the desert island question tough as there is so much wonderful music out there.
-My listening tastes are incredibly eclectic and I would probably have to include something by Sinatra, Elvis, Jolson, Billie Holliday, Streisand, Chet Baker, Leonard Cohen, Ella Fitzgerald, Joe Pass, Oscar Peterson, Fats Waller, The Beatles…..the list is endless.
+My listening tastes are incredibly eclectic and I would probably have to include something by Sinatra, Elvis, Jolson, Billie Holiday, Streisand, Chet Baker, Leonard Cohen, Ella Fitzgerald, Joe Pass, Oscar Peterson, Fats Waller, The Beatles…..the list is endless.
 As for a luxury item, I’m afraid that would have to be my cat, Mr Chips.